 Today I came across this great article about becoming a star in your own right.
 Enjoy 🙂

-Becoming a Star Performer in your Career by Scott Brown
+Becoming a Star Performer in your Career

 So what’s the difference between a star performer who can name his/her salary and get whatever job he wants, and someone who can’t?
 Very successful people tend to put a lot of effort into improving themselves.
 Coach Dean Smith of the University of North Carolina talks about how when he first noticed Michael Jordan, he didn’t see NBA material.
 Jordan didn’t even make his high school’s varsity basketball team.
 However, the UNC basketball clinic accepted Michael for a summer training program because he was quick on his feet and showed potential.
 Coach Smith talks about how his staff was amazed at the amount of effort Michael put into practicing and learning the skills that ultimately made him a great basketball player.